 8.1 RESTRICTIONS

 CampusTV can be used in spaces such as offices, conference rooms, lobbies, lounges, break rooms and public spaces.

-It CANNOT be used in dorms, private events that charge admission, establishments that sell alcohol, and sporting event venues.
+Currently, it cannot be used in dorms, private events that charge admission, establishments that sell alcohol, and sporting event venues.